Mjz86/C_colon/mcc.md

  ( note that iteration-primitive is written in c colon as it involves more complex machinery)

+  this may look like that in E colon everything we do is a for each loop, thats not entierly true , but its an imperitive language that changes values in containers , so maybe thats a good match, bur this makes programming more pridictable and so, more readable .

  ` for ( inout variable: iteration-primitive) {`